melanieoyarzun/stars_website/content/about/header/index.md

 I teached Introductory Economics, microeconomics and Game Theory at PUCV between 2013 and 2019 before my Phd, and have teached courses in the Data Science department at Universidad del Desarrollo (UDD).

-I also enjoy drawing, reading fantasy and comics and you can get in touch in twitter \@mel2kill
+I also enjoy drawing, reading fantasy and comics.
+Lets get in touch in twitter \@[mel2kill](https://twitter.com/mel2kill)

 <!--- This is an HTML comment in Markdown